SoftwareDevEngResearch/stin/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](https://opensource.org/licenses/MIT)

 # About
-&nbsp;&nbsp;&nbsp;Steady influx modeling package (stin) allows for simulation of steady influx of gas into a vertical steady flow of liquid for a limited range of flow parameters.It is built on drift-flux model.
+&nbsp;&nbsp;&nbsp;Steady influx modeling package (stin) allows for simulation of steady influx of gas into a vertical steady flow of liquid for a limited range of flow parameters.
+It is built on drift-flux model.
-&nbsp;&nbsp;&nbsp;This is a python package, so one should have python (with the standart library) installed installed on the computer.
+&nbsp;&nbsp;&nbsp;This is a python package, so one should have python (with the standard library) installed on the computer.

 # Installation
 ## Installation from source